Badbatunde/Badbatunde/README.md

 - 💬 Ask me about HTML, CSS and JavaScript.
 - 📫 How to reach me: [Twitter] (https://twitter.com/badbatunde).
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I do not take carbonated drinks.
+- ⚡ Fun fact: I do not take carbonated drinks and I love sunglasses.